The AAA Sales Framework: How to Reframe Questions and Handle Objections

 This approach transforms objections into stepping stones, positioning you as a consultant rather than a pitch machine.

-Reframing isn’t about manipulation—it’s about clarity and alignment.
-Keep these principles in mind:
+Reframing isn’t about manipulation - it’s about clarity and alignment.
+Keep these rules in mind:

 1. Don’t Invite Unnecessary Objections